Ashvin-Ranjan-Blog/Ashvin-Ranjan-Blog.github.io/_posts/2022-10-29-fek-a-breakdown.md

 ## Plurality

-Before we head into more complex territory, we must first discuss plurals.
+~~Before we head into more complex territory, we must first discuss plurals.
 Plurality in Fek is shown using the suffices of "-(e)m" and "-(e)n."
-I have looked for a while on what determines which suffix to use, yet I cannot come to a conclusion or set rule, and it appears that it is nearly random.
+I have looked for a while on what determines which suffix to use, yet I cannot come to a conclusion or set rule, and it appears that it is nearly random.~~

+UPDATE: I was informed by an original speaker that my initial interpretation of plurality is incorrect.
+The suffix "-(e)m" indicates a place where something is.
+For example, "mekipa is tree, so [Mekipaem] means 'tree-place (i.e. forest).'"
+The suffix "-(e)n" is used to indicate plurality, and it appears that the e is omitted when the word ends with a vowel.

 ## Pronouns